 Here is the FIDDLE.

-The fiddle consists of the CSS and the Javascript (jQuery) code.
+The fiddle consists of the CSS and JavaScript (jQuery) code.
 It only has jQuery added as an external library.
-Simply download the CSS code into github-buttons.css and jQuery code into github-buttons.js and include it as shown-
+Simply download the CSS code into github-buttons.css and the jQuery code into github-buttons.js, then include them as shown:

 <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.12.0/jquery.min.js"></script>